Interested in knowing more? Call us at 888-337-7355, or check out our Frequently Asked Questions below.

 Your payment is due upon receipt of your statement.
 We encourage all customers to submit payment as soon as the statement is received due to a 5-7 day mailing window.
 You can also pay online at MyFerrellgas.com.

-How do I place an order for delivery?
+How do I place an order for propane delivery?

 When should I schedule my Will Call delivery?

-If you are a Will Call customer, you should schedule a delivery when your tank reaches 30 percent.
+If you are a Will Call customer, you should schedule a delivery no less than five business days prior to the date you anticipate needing propane, or when your tank reaches 30 percent.
 This gives us plenty of time to schedule your next delivery.

 I just took a fill, but my tank is not 100 percent full.
 Why not?

-Because propane expands as the temperature warms, we will generally only fill your propane tanks to 80 percent capacity.
+Because propane expands as the temperature warms, we only fill propane tanks to 80 percent capacity.
 This is standard practice in the propane industry.

 Tank and Equipment